Tarek-Hassan/KidsClinic/README.md

 ## About ClinicKids

-- this Site to manage the clinic
+- This Site to manage the clinic
-    1) patient
+    1) Patient
-    *   can view all resutl  and print it
+    *   Can view all results  and print it .
-    *   can view all articles that doctor post
+    *   Can view all articles that doctor post.
-    2) doctor
+    2) Doctor
-    *   view statistic to top10 patient Visits && the comman age that  came most
+    *   View statistic to top10 patient Visits && the common age that  came most.
-    *   can edit his profile
+    *   Can edit his profile.
-    *   can create email&&pass for each patient
+    *   Can create email&&pass for each patient.
-    *   can check patient history and add new visit
+    *   Can check the patient history and add new visit.
-    *   can write articles
+    *   Can write articles .
-    *   can view all scheduale  visitit in Calendar
+    *   Can view all schedule  visits in Calendar.
-    3) admin
+    3) Admin
-    *   view statistic to top doctors visit
+    *   View statistic to top doctors visit.
-    *   can add a doctor
+    *   Can add a doctor.
-    *   can update Setting && About the site
+    *   Can update Setting && About the site.

 - [See All ScreenShots](https://drive.google.com/drive/folders/1ASwuvlAnXOJmZhS2yo0NQEtWS8E5BNET?usp=sharing).